GATEOverflow/cm4mlperf-inference-archived/docs/benchmarks/image_classification/resnet50.md

     ```

 ## Model
 The benchmark implementation run command will automatically download the required model and do the necessary conversions.
-In case you want to download only the official model, you can use the below commands.
+In case you want to only download the official model, you can use the below commands.

-Get Official MLPerf ResNet50 Model
+Get the Official MLPerf ResNet50 Model

 === "Tensorflow"

     ### Tensorflow
     ```
     cm run script --tags=get,ml-model,resnet50,_tensorflow -j
     ```
 === "Onnx"

     ### Onnx
     ```
     cm run script --tags=get,ml-model,resnet50,_onnx -j